The provability logic of all provability predicates: Appendix: Interchangeability of and in

-On the other hand, in $\NR$, the operators $\Box$ and $\Diamond$ have an interesting relationship.
+From another point of view, in $\NR$, the operators $\Box$ and $\Diamond$ have an interesting relationship.
 That is, in a sense, $\Box$ and $\Diamond$ are interchangeable in $\NR$.
 To state this fact precisely, we introduce the following translation $\chi$.

 \begin{defn} We define a translation $\chi$ of $\LB$-formulas recursively as follows: \begin{enumerate} \item $\chi(A)$ is $A$ if $A$ is a propositional variable or $\bot$, \item $\chi(\neg A)$ is $\neg \chi(A)$, \item $\chi(A \circ B)$ is $\chi(A) \circ \chi(B)$ for $\circ \in \{\land, \lor, \to\}$, \item $\chi(\Box A)$ is $\Diamond \chi(A)$. \end{enumerate} \end{defn}